Using the Services of an Agent, Distributor or Re-seller is an Easy Way to Enter the Japanese Market

-Using the strong relationships built by agents and distributors with their customers over many years can help UK companies quickly expand their sales network.
+Using the strong relationships built by agents and distributors with their customers over many years can help companies quickly expand their sales network.

 Distributors in Japan usually cover a specific territory or industry and importers are often appointed as sole agents for the entire country.